officialJCReyes/dell-esxi-plex/README.md

 Open a command prompt and type "nssm install Tautulli"

 #### VPN
 We will be using Private Internet Access as our VPN provider and OpenVPN for the connection.
 Download and install[OpenVPN](https://openvpn.net/index.php/open-source/downloads.html) with all defaults and the [PIA OVPN Files](https://www.privateinternetaccess.com/openvpn/openvpn.zip).
-Extract the contents of the zip file to "C:\Users\USERNAME\OpenVPN\config".
+Extract the contents of the zip file to *C:\Users\USERNAME\OpenVPN\config*.

 #### Deluge (light-weight torrent client)
 We will need to download the latest version of Deluge from [here](https://dev.deluge-torrent.org/wiki/Download).
 Go ahead and also download the[WebAPI](https://github.com/idlesign/deluge-webapi/blob/master/dist/WebAPI-0.2.1-py2.7.egg).
 Install Deluge with all defaults and open it once installed.
 Go to Preferences -> Plugins and enable Extractor, Label and WebUI.
 Under WebUI, enable the web interface and change the default port number to 38081.

-Open command prompt and type "nssm install Deluged".
+Open command prompt and type *nssm install Deluged*.
 Use the following settings for NSSM:

 **Path:** C:\Program Files\Deluge\deluged-debug.exe
 **Arguments:** -c C:\config_location

-Back at the command prompt, type "nssm install Delugew".
+Back at the command prompt, type *nssm install Delugew*.
 Use the following settings for NSSM:

 **Path:** C:\Program Files\Deluge\deluge-web-debug.exe
 **Arguments:** -c C:\config_location

-Back at the command prompt, be sure both services are running by typing "nssm start Deluged" and "nssm start Delugew".
+Back at the command prompt, be sure both services are running by typing *nssm start Deluged* and *nssm start Delugew*.

 Open your favorite browser and go to 127.0.0.1:38081.
 Enter deluge as the default password.
 You will be prompted to change the password which is recommended.
 To install the EGG file we downloaded earlier, go to Preferences-> PLugins -> Install.
 Browse to the directory where you downloaded the file, select it and press install.

 #### CouchPotato (Organizes and obtains movies)
 We will start by downloading [Python 2.7](https://www.python.org/ftp/python/2.7.3/python-2.7.3.amd64.msi), [PyWin32 2.7](http://sourceforge.net/projects/pywin32/files/pywin32/Build%20217/) and [GIT](http://git-scm.com/).
-Run the Python installer and be sure to keep the default directory "C:\Python27".
-Open up command prompt, type "cd C:\Tools\" and then "git clone https://github.com/CouchPotato/CouchPotatoServer.git".
-This will download the latest release for CouchPotato into "\CouchPotatoServer".
+Run the Python installer and be sure to keep the default directory *C:\Python27*.
+Open up command prompt, type *cd C:\Tools* and then *git clone https://github.com/CouchPotato/CouchPotatoServer.git*.
+This will download the latest release for CouchPotato into *\CouchPotatoServer*.

 Open command prompt and type "nssm install CouchPotato".
 Use the following settings for NSSM: